MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-refresh.png "Select refresh")

 As mentioned in step one, the first match results in the creation of a unified master entity while all subsequent matches result in the expansion of that entity.
-Hence, beyond the blue line status on the summary section, another signal for the completion of the matching process is the appearance of the unified entity in the **Entities** page, called **Conflation Match Pairs**:
+Hence, upon the completion of the matching process the unified customer entity can be found and reviewed in the **Entities** page:

 > [!div class="mx-imgBorder"]
 > ![](media/match-conflation-match-pairs.png "Conflation Match Pairs")

 Clicking the master entity will show you a preview of it's records as shown below.
 Note that:
-- The **Scored** column reflects how certain it is that each of the records were accurately matched (confidence scores)
+- The **Score** column reflects how certain it is that each of the records were accurately matched (confidence scores)
 - The rest of the columns present the data that was taken from the two original entities.
 Columns to the left of the *Scored* column (highlighted in blue below) present data that was taken from the first match pair entity while columns to the right of the *Scored* column present data taken from the second match pair entity (highlighted in green below):

 > [!div class="mx-imgBorder"]